 Aussies are known for their use of slang – including reducing everything to as few syllables as possible (no-one goes to McDonalds in Australia, we go to Maccas).
 So it should be no surprise slang pops up in my books.
 Click through for a brief overview of some of the more common terms.

 Of course!
 But to find out more visit the official Australian tourism site and experience it for yourself with their 360′ videos (including one of Canberra, my home city and the nation’s capital).

 Are you available to speak to my writing group?

-The first (in June), “Pitch like a professional: a conference primer” takes you through the steps of writing a synopsis, query letter and pitch and offers a one-on-one opportunity to practice your pitch with feedback.
+The workshop (in June), “Pitch like a professional: a conference primer” takes you through the steps of writing a synopsis, query letter and pitch and offers a one-on-one opportunity to practice your pitch with feedback.
 A fantastic conference primer for core pitching/submission skills.